 - Are there any “blind spots” within the organization that need addressing?

 This dialogue should continue throughout the lifespan of a company.
-The board should engage periodic discussions about the risks the company should take, those it should avoid and the parameters it should operate within.
+The board should engage in periodic discussions about the risks the company should take, those it should avoid, and the parameters it should operate within.

 What does the capital structure look like in five years?

 An organization’s capital structure reflects the way it’s capitalized.
 In other words: how money has been supplied to find the business and to help it grow.
 A healthy capital structure that reflects a low level of debt and a high amount of equity is a positive sign of investment quality.